-Professor Grant Morahan is one of Australia’s leading genetic scientists and the head of Western Australia’s Centre for Diabetes Research.
-Grant's research includes the genetics of complex diseases, Type 1 diabetes, systems genetics, advanced genetic technologies and gene - diet interactions.
+Professor Grant Morahan is one of Australia’s leading genetic scientists and the head of Western Australia’s Centre for Diabetes Research established by us in 2004.

 Vance's research goals are to identify novel molecular and cellular mechanisms which regulate obesity and insulin resistance.
 This work will potentially lead to therapeutic strategies to treat obesity-induced insulin resistance in humans.
 This could result in significant benefits to Western Australian and Australian citizens who are plagued with the metabolic syndrome.
 Vance has a strong track record in the fields of cytokine biology and metabolic disorders.

-Vance has received 2 research grants; a $75,000 grant in 2013 to investigate a protein (TNFSF14) and its role in obesity and type 2 diabetes
+- 2013 - $75,000 grant to investigate a protein (TNFSF14) and its role in obesity and type 2 diabetes

-“We’ve also discovered that a lack of TNFSF14 can exacerbate chronic liver injury, inflammation and dysregulation of mitochondrial function in the liver.
-You can read more about this here
+The group’s work has discovered that a lack of TNFSF14 can exacerbate chronic liver injury, inflammation and dysregulation of mitochondrial function in the liver.
+You can read about this here

 Dr Aron Chakera is a renal physician at Sir Charles Gairdner Hospital, with an interest in immune function as it relates to transplantation, autoimmune diseases, and peritoneal mesothelial cells.